omab/django-social-auth/README.rst

       SOCIAL_AUTH_CREATE_USERS = False

-  It is also possible to associate multiple user accounts with a single email address as long as the rest of the user data is unique.
-Set value as True to enable, otherwise set as False to disable.
+  It is also possible to associate multiple user accounts with a single email address, set value as True to enable, otherwise set as False to disable.
   This behavior is disabled by default (false) unless specifically set::

       SOCIAL_AUTH_ASSOCIATE_BY_MAIL = True